sidpalas/devops-directive-website/content/posts/2020/03/load-testing-f1-micro/index.md

 In order to avoid causing any impact to my actual site, I spun up an identical replica on a separate virtual machine using [this script](https://github.com/sidpalas/hugo-gcp-deploy) and configured the https://test.devopsdirective.com/ (which will likely be inactive at the time you are reading this) subdomain to point to it.

 As a reminder, here is a summary of the configuration:
 - Compute Engine f1-micro Instance (0.2 vCPU burstable to 1 vCPU for short periods, 0.6GB Memory) running Container Optimized OS (COS).
-Here is a concise post exploring the stated resource limits of the instance ([LINK](https://www.opsdash.com/blog/google-cloud-f1-micro.html)).
+This concise post explores the stated resource limits of the instance ([LINK](https://www.opsdash.com/blog/google-cloud-f1-micro.html)).
 - [Caddy (1.0.3) container image](https://hub.docker.com/r/abiosoft/caddy/)
 - Cloudflare configured to proxy traffic and set to the "standard" caching level